Association of Education Sororities: Joining the National Panhellenic Conference

-From 1915 through 1926, National Panhellenic Conference (NPC) and AES sororities operated chapters in the same colleges and universities.
+From 1915 through 1926, the National Panhellenic Conference (NPC) and AES sororities operated chapters in the same colleges and universities.
 In 1926, the NPC and AES made an agreement "defining fields of activities of each panhellenic".
 There was competition between NPC and AES sororities, and dual memberships were often held.
 By the 1940s, however, many teacher's colleges had begun to add liberal arts programs, and vice versa, which led to difficulties in functioning separately as they had had in the past.

 On November 12, 1947, at a conference in Colorado Springs, Colorado, the NPC considered and granted associate membership "with reservations" to the six AES sororities.
 The AES was holding its biennial meeting when it was notified of the NPC decision and, at that meeting, "completed the necessary business and took formal action to dissolve the Association of Education Sororities".

 The merger had various aftereffects, especially for alumnae.
-Dual memberships in NPC sororities were not allowed, so women who belong to two sororities had to choose between their NPC or former AES sorority.
-After the merger, AES alumnae were also allowed to join City Panhellenic Associations, an action that went in effect on June 1, 1948.
-Chapters themselves also experienced changes.
+Dual memberships in NPC sororities were not allowed, so women who belonged to two sororities had to choose between their NPC or former AES sorority.
+After the merger, AES alumnae were also allowed to join City Panhellenic Associations, an action that went into effect on June 1, 1948.
+The chapters themselves also experienced changes.
 The NPC required former AES sororities to close chapters at colleges without regional accreditation.
 Former AES members continued previous functions in terms of finances and programs but were encouraged to have larger memberships for the next fall rush.

 On June 1, 1948, the six former member organizations of AES were granted NPC associate membership and full membership in 1951.
 Since that time, three AES members have merged with other NPC groups, leaving Alpha Sigma Alpha, Alpha Sigma Tau, and Sigma Sigma Sigma as the remaining former AES members.
-Once functioning as sororities exclusively for teacher's/educational colleges, the former AES members, as social sororities, now admit members without limits based on major.
+Once functioning as sororities exclusively for teachers/educational colleges, the former AES members, as social sororities, now admit members without limits based on major.

 Programs

 The Association implemented programs and financial structures keeping its members, young teaching students, in mind.
-The individual sororities developed a scale of fees in respect to their own members' limited incomes, as well as participating in activities such as "student loan funds, establishment of hospital beds, local social service projects... [and] the endowment of a rural school library".
+The individual sororities developed a scale of fees concerning their own members' limited incomes, as well as participating in activities such as "student loan funds, establishment of hospital beds, local social service projects... [and] the endowment of a rural school library".
 By 1944, the Association had a Scholarship Award Committee which awarded fifty dollars each year to an undergraduate student at a teaching college.